apecloud/ape-dts/docs/en/snapshot/check.md

 ## Output revise SQL

-If you wanna to fix data manually, enable SQL generation in the `[sinker]` section:
+If you want to fix data manually, enable SQL generation in the `[sinker]` section:

 ```
 [sinker]